Inside the world of: tornado survivors Pt. 1

 “I think that was the only time I really just broke down.
 Because I saw the front of the building, and there was a big thing of water shooting out and the place was just destroyed.
 Completely destroyed… I just stood there in the Dillon’s parking lot and cried.
 But I had to stop,” he said.

-He went back to the apartment complex and got his wife and neighbor out of the building.
+He went back to the apartment complex and got his wife, neighbor and her child out of the building.

 Although traumatizing, the tornado was a pivotal moment in Humphrey’s life.